 The more deductions you take, the lower your taxable income.
 And ultimately that can mean a smaller tax bill or a bigger refund.
 Win win!

-And just to be sure we’re on the same page here, a tax deduction is an expense you can subtract from your business income to reduce your tax liability when you file your small business income tax return.
+To make sure we’re on the same page here, a tax deduction is an expense you can subtract from your business income to reduce your tax liability.

 The IRS explains that deductible business expenses are “…both ordinary and necessary.
 An ordinary expense is one that is common and accepted in your industry.
 A necessary expense is one that is helpful and appropriate for your trade or business.”